Coachella 2018: Kylie Jenner, Travis Scott, Tyga, Justin Bieber and Others Party at Festival

 Tyga and Iggy Azalea were seen standing together during The Weeknd's performance, accompanied by security.
 Tyga, who earlier posted on social media videos of his Coachella rental house, and Kylie were not seen interacting.

 Before The Weeknd started his set, Kendall and two of her male friends walked through the artist area with her security guard and the reality star found Kaia and sat down on the ground with her.
-They got up before he started playing, and Justine Skye then joined them.
+They got up before he started playing, and Justine then joined them.
 During The Weeknd's performance, Kendall was seen jumping up and down and rapping with her friends again.

 Kim Kardashian's ex-husband and basketball player Kris Humphries was spotted in a VIP section waiting in line for a drink and chatting with The Hills alum Frankie Delgado as well as Blake Griffin, who was later seen roaming around, beer in hand, with a group of friends.